 Because the surface of the acrylic board has a pebbled texture, I was curious to see if the foam gasket would seal well enough and it does.
-However, in using the chamber, I found a couple of problems to address.

 I needed something to pump the air out of an enclosed space and, oddly enough, that’s called a pump.
-Most of this pump is made from PVC pipes and fittings you can get an Lowe’s, Home Depot, etc.
+Most of this pump is made from PVC pipes and fittings you can get at Lowe’s, Home Depot, etc.

 What you’ll need:

 2” PVC end cap (bottom of the pump body) (possibly 2 if you can’t find the reducer below, as I couldn’t)

 1 ¼“ PVC end cap x 2 (piston)